syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Security.md

 {% endhighlight %}

 {% highlight ASP.NET CORE %}

-//DocIO supports encryption in Windows Forms, WPF, ASP.NET, UWP and ASP.NET MVC platforms alone.
+//DocIO supports encryption in Windows Forms, WPF, ASP.NET, UWP, and ASP.NET MVC platforms alone.
 {% endhighlight %}

 {% highlight XAMARIN %}

-//DocIO supports encryption in Windows Forms, WPF, ASP.NET, UWP and ASP.NET MVC platforms alone.
+//DocIO supports encryption in Windows Forms, WPF, ASP.NET, UWP, and ASP.NET MVC platforms alone.
 {% endhighlight %}

 {% endtabs %}

 ## Remove encryption

+You can open the encrypted Word document and remove the encryption from the document.
 The following code example shows how to remove the encryption from encrypted Word document.

 {% tabs %}